enrique-bustamante/epl/README.md

 ### Home or Away

-Lastly, for the homeOrAway() function, I added this within the cleanDataFrame() function to determine if the location was a home or away game.
+For the homeOrAway() function, I added this within the cleanDataFrame() function to determine if the location was a home or away game.

+### Z-score

+The mean and standard deviation were calculated for Value, Form, and Projection values (explained in Scripts section).
+To calculate the z-score, the mean was subtracted for the player specific value, then divided by the standard deviation.
+The z-score for Value and Projection were multiplied by 2, then all three z-scores were added together.

+## Scripts

 ## Limitations